go-skynet/localai-website/content/howtos/easy-setup.md

 ```

-Now that we have the .env set lets set up our docker-compose file, this docker-compose file is for CUDA
+Now that we have the .env set lets set up our docker-compose file, this docker-compose file is for CUDA:

 ```docker
 version: '3.6'